ianedwards-jpg/Portfolio-Site-React.js/README.md

 ## Overview

-This applicaiton showcases various NPM packages used for formatting React applications.
+This application showcases various NPM packages used for formatting React applications.
 Image and link insertion, form positioning, and text manipulation are featured.

 ## Usage